molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 });
 ```

-TODO: section
+### Repetitive Component specs

-This works fine, but the spec code is highly repetitive.
-Experts disagree on whether this is a problem.
+Testing the `countChange` Output with three specs works fine, but the code is highly repetitive.
+A testing helper could reduce the repetition.
+Experts disagree on whether repetitive testing code is a problem at all.

+On the one hand, it is hard to grasp the essence of repetitive specs.
+Testing helpers form a custom language for expressing testing instructions clearly and briefly.
+For example, if your specs find DOM elements via test ids, a testing helper establishes the convention and hides the implementation details.

-On the one hand, abstractions like helper functions make tests more complex and therefore harder to understand.
+On the other hand, abstractions like helper functions make tests more complex and therefore harder to understand.
+A developer reading the specs needs to get familiar with the testing helpers first.
 After all, tests should be more readable than the implementation code.

-On the other hand, it is hard to grasp the essence of repetitive specs.
-Testing helpers form a high-level language to express testing instructions clear and brief.
-For example, if all your specs find DOM elements via test ids, they should hide that detail behind a testing helper.

-There is a controversial debate in software development around “do not repeat yourself” and the value of abstractions.
-Sandi Metz [famously stated](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction) “duplication is far cheaper than the wrong abstraction”.
+There is a controversial debate in software development regarding “do not repeat yourself” and the value of abstractions.
+As Sandi Metz [famously stated](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction), “duplication is far cheaper than the wrong abstraction”.

 This is especially true when writing specs.
 You should try to eliminate duplication and boilerplate code with `beforeEach`/`beforeAll`, simple helper functions and even testing libraries.
 But do not try to apply your optimization habits and skills to test code.
 A test is supposed to reproduce all relevant logical cases.
-Finding an abstraction for all these diverse, sometimes mutually exclusive cases is often futile.
+Finding an proper abstraction for all these diverse, sometimes mutually exclusive cases is often futile.

 Your mileage may vary on this question.
-For completeness, let us discuss how we could reduce the repetition in the code above.
+For completeness, let us discuss how we could reduce the repetition in the `countChange` Output specs.

-As Output is an `EventEmitter`, which is a fully-functional RxJS `Observable`.
+An Output is an `EventEmitter`, which is a fully-functional RxJS `Observable`.
 This allows us to transform the `Observable` as we please.
 Specifically, we can click all three buttons and then expect that the `countChange` Output has emitted three values.

 ```typescript
 it('emits countChange events', () => {